mbhall88/skc/README.md

 k-mers out of the results (e.g. can only search one k-mer at a time or have to run many different subcommands).
 Here is a (non-exhaustive) list of other tools that can be used to get shared k-mer content

+- [unikmer](https://github.com/shenwei356/unikmer) - this was brought to my attention *after* I wrote `skc`.
+Had I known about it beforehand, I probably wouldn't have written `skc`.
+So I would recommend unikmer for almost all use cases - [Wei Shen](https://github.com/shenwei356) writes awesome tools
 - [Jellyfish](https://github.com/gmarcais/Jellyfish)
 - [REINDEER](https://github.com/kamimrcht/REINDEER)
 - [kmer-db](https://github.com/refresh-bio/kmer-db)